 6 Reasons Why Your Aircon Condenser Is Vibrating And Noisy When Running

-The air conditioner condenser is a square or round box located in the outdoor.
-It receives high pressure and high temperature refrigerant from the compressor and rejects the heat in it into the air.
-As a result the refrigerant turns back into liquid state.
-The air conditioner unit includes a fan or the panel and the external unit will consist of the compressor.
-The fan and the compressor generally make a certain degree of noise and therefore an air-conditioner will come in a proofed material.
+The fan and the compressor generally make a certain degree of noise, and therefore an air-conditioner will come in a proofed material.
 During the installation, the technician will ensure that he has properly mounted all the fasteners and any fencing used to absorb all the vibration the unit produces.
-But with time the systems starts to fail.
-You can easily diagnose all the noise the air conditioner produces and easily fix them to provide a long lasting result.
+But with time, the systems start to fail.
+You can easily diagnose all the noise the air conditioner produces and easily fix them to provide a long-lasting result.
 Some of the noise in the aircon condenser may result from;

 1. Foreign objects